-TOKYO, Japan -- As the cleanup continues, the death toll in Japan from Typhoon Tokage has reached 78, with 14 others missing and another 350 people injured.
+TOKYO, Japan -- The death toll in Japan from Typhoon Tokage has reached 68, with 20 others missing and another 350 people injured.

 It is the heaviest toll from a storm since October 1979, when 115 people died or remain unaccounted for after a typhoon.

 Search and rescue crews Friday are combing areas devastated by the typhoon that unleashed high winds and heavy rains two days earlier.

 The typhoon -- a record 10th to hit Japan this year -- triggered widespread landslides that forced thousands to flee.

 Tokage swept ashore Wednesday, striking Japan's main islands before being downgraded to a tropical storm later in the evening.

 By early Thursday, the storm had headed east into the Pacific Ocean.

 But at least 20 people were still listed as missing and authorities said the death toll was expected to rise.

 At Toyama, 255 km (158 miles) west of Tokyo, 167 people, including 102 trainees aged about 20, were being slowly taken to shore from their ship.

 The 2,556-tonne Kaio Maru ran aground during the storm.
 Three suffered injuries such as broken wrists.